AgenaTrader/Tutorials/sources/Example_Indicator_Condition_Strategy_Advanced/README.md

 }
 ```

 We use IsAutomated = true to decide if the strategy will do all work fully automated.
-In this case the strategy can be used in strategy escort and will create entry & exit orders automatically.
+In this case the strategy can be used within the "Strategy Escort" and will create entry & exit orders automatically.

 In the end of the strategy file there are four methods: DoEnterLong(), DoEnterShort(), DoExitLong() and DoExitShort()
 In these methods we implement all rules for the creation of orders.

 #Miscellaneous
 ##Filenames and Class names
-Please be aware that class names must be unique.
-To import all scripts into AgenaTrader without any error we add _indicator, _strategy, _condition or _alert to the filename and also to the name of the c# class.
+To import all scripts into AgenaTrader without any error we add _indicator, _strategy, _condition or _alert to the filename and also to the c# class name.
+This is important because if you like to use all files in your AgenaTrader the names must be different.
+It is not possible to have an indicator and condition with the same name, e.g. "SMA_CrossOver".
+They must have unique names like "SMA_CrossOver_indicator" and "SMA_CrossOver_condition"!

 ##Color and drawing style
 If the user has changed the color or the drawing style of the script (indicator or condition) we need to change the setting during the OnBarUpdate() method.